If you’ve landed here, you probably want to know more about the denims that our jeans are created from.

 Isko 14oz Indigo Selvedge Denim

 Similar to the Orta 14oz, this ISKO version has a smoother finish and feels somewhat crisper in hand feel.
-Due to the Orta fabric batch becoming unavailable, we switched to this denim as an “evergreen” – a denim that we use across most styles and will continue to use.
+Due to the Orta fabric batch becoming unavailable, we switched to this denim as an “evergreen” – a denim that we use across most styles and will continue to use (you can see it with the code T47).
 The weft threads are still a natural colour, which means you have a subtle indigo blue.
 There is a classic red on ecru selvedge.
 You can still request the Orta 14oz for the NW3 if you prefer that denim, though as the NW3 has had some fit improvements, sometimes the boxier waist doesn’t suit all body shapes.
 If in doubt, send an email.

 Jeans with this denim: